holidaycheck/tech-blog/_posts/2019-01-10-our-okr-process.md

 Our current way of doing things is also quite different from what we publicly presented in our case study at workpath.com - on the one hand because our process is changing continuously and on the other hand because case studies usually only contain the positive parts of a story.
 But I think it is important to also talk about the problems and shortcomings of processes and companies publicly.

+As you might have noticed, in my opinion our current process has lots of flaws.
+Splitting up teams is problematic, the way we communicate and treat changes is imho just not ok.
+Maybe you noticed that I used the word "resource" quite often - this is exactly how our current process makes people feel.

+So what would I prefer?
+I don't have a perfect solution and it is also not an easy problem to solve.
+But I still think there are many things we could improve:

+- the "guidance" needs to come earlier.
+This would avoid that teams invest time into planning or implementing something that never will go live
+- the OKR-Workshops should be earlier so that there is enough time to talk about results and change them
+- the OKR-Workshops itself should be public
+- instead of assigning individual people to  projects and initiatives, only teams should be reassigned (if absolutely necessary)
+- ideally a team is deciding itself what it wants to work on
+- no one is assigned to a new topic or team without being asked first.
+If there are teams that have too few people working on it we could make that issue public and wait for volunteers willing to step up
+- we should prefer keeping teams stable over adhering strictly to a short-term resource/initiative plan
+- the OKR process should not be mixed up with any kind of career or growth plans of individual people

 <style>
 .filler {
     max-width: 500px;